Summary TSR 2016

 Summary TSR 2016 (26.10.- 29.10.2016)

-We’ve had quite a history over the last 7 years, after the first regatta in 2009, which was really just an end of season party for business partners, friends and work colleagues.
+INTRODUCTION The annual AYC Target Sailing Regatta started on Wednesday 26th October as guests arrived during the afternoon at the Vodice, Croatia base.
+25 boats had been prepared by the base staff for what was to be one of the windiest two days of sailing that this event has seen.
+We?ve had quite a history over the last 7 years, after the first regatta in 2009, which was really just an end of season party for business partners, friends and work colleagues.
 Now, in the 8th target regatta, for two days of casual sail racing and three nights of fun, the event has evolved with over 170 participants and 25 yachts, in three handicap classes.
-After a Welcome Drinks and Buffet at the Hotel Punta on the Wednesday evening, hosted by AYC Managing Director Frank Honan, where all the crews were introduced to each other, the following morning the sailors were summoned at 09:00hrs to the Skipper’s Briefing, introduced by Race Officer John Plumb.
+After a Welcome Drinks and Buffet at the Hotel Punta on the Wednesday evening, hosted by AYC Managing Director Frank Honan, where all the crews were introduced to each other, the following morning the sailors were summoned at 09:00hrs to the Skipper?s Briefing, introduced by Race Officer John Plumb.

 DAY 1: Thursday, 27th of October 2016